TonyBoy56/week1-cupcake/README.md

 * Elements (p, ul, h) containing [fancy] or [best] classes
     * Style these elements separately in CSS.
 * Adjust position for Lorem Ipsum text to be raised.
+* Make cupcake selections clickable  links to their respective pages.

 ## Setup/Installation Requirements